apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

 * **Priority Scheduling** - This feature allows applications to be submitted and scheduled with different priorities.
 Higher integer value indicates higher priority for an application.
 Currently Application priority is supported only for FIFO ordering policy.

+* **Absolute Resource Configuration** - Administrators could specify absolute resources to a queue instead of providing percentage based values.
+This provides better control for admins to configure required amount of resources for a given queue.

 Configuration
 -------------